Madic-/Scripts/Linux/sendtomatrix/README.md

 It requires an installed and configured sendtomatrix script because it just formats and then pipes a message to it.

 In check_mk it can be used as is.
-If you wand to use it with other monitoring cores you need to change the variables.
+If you wand to use it with other monitoring cores you maybe need to adjust the variables.

 ![Nagios Notification](nagios-notification.png)